OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 ---
-title: "Verify the sensitivity label of a message (preview)"
+title: "Verify the sensitivity label of a message"
 page_type: sample
 urlFragment: outlook-verify-sensitivity-label
 products: